Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/documentation/usage.rst

 Commandline Usage
 ***********************

 ``MIALSRTK BIDS App`` adopts the :abbr:`BIDS (Brain Imaging Data Structure)` standard for data organization and takes as principal input the path of the dataset that is to be processed.
 The input dataset is required to be in valid `BIDS` format, and it must include at least one T2w scan with anisotropic resolution per anatomical direction.
-See :ref:`cmpbids` page that provides links for more information about BIDS and BIDS-Apps as well as an example for dataset organization and naming.
+See :ref:`bids` page that provides links for more information about BIDS and BIDS-Apps as well as an example for dataset organization and naming.

 Commandline Arguments
 =============================